-In this tutorial, you will learn how to configure your Spring Cloud API Gateway to automatically create routes based on services registered with Discovery clients like Eureka, Consul, or Zookeeper.
+This tutorial will teach you how to configure your Spring Cloud API Gateway to automatically create routes based on services registered with discovery clients like Eureka, Consul, or Zookeeper.

 Enable Discovery Locator

-A very quick way to enable Spring Cloud API Gateway to route HTTP requests to a Microservice registered with discovery service is to simply enable the Discovery Locator.
+A quick way to enable Spring Cloud API Gateway to route HTTP requests to a Microservice registered with the discovery service is to simply enable the Discovery Locator.

 To enable the automatic mapping of routes in your Spring Cloud API Gateway project, open the application.properties file and add the following configuration properties.

 You can skip creating API Gateway routes manually by enabling the discovery locator.